Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Factorization

 \subsection{Propagation, evolution, and directed fields}

-Note that since our solutions of the wave equations enforce \emph{propagation} towards later times $t$, the fields ${D}^\pm(t)$ are \emph{directed} forwards and backwards in space; these fields then \emph{evolve} forwards and/or backwards in space as $t$ increases.
-Note that I use this terminology (propagated, directed, evolved) throughout this paper to mean these three specific things.
+{Since we have chosen to enforce \emph{propagation} towards later times $t$ on our solutions of the wave equations}, the fields ${\pDfieldv}^\pm(t)$ are \emph{directed} forwards and backwards in space; these fields then \emph{evolve} forwards and/or backwards in space as $t$ increases.
+I use this terminology (propagated, directed, evolved) throughout this paper to mean these three specific things. {This usage is consistent with that used in the alternative spatially propagated approach \cite{Kinsler-2010pra-fchhg}, but in that case the fields $\pEfieldv^\pm(z)$ are directed in time, and evolve forwards and/or backwards in time as $z$ increases.}

-When examining the wave equation eqn. \eqref{eqn-bi-dtD} which evolves the directed fields $\Vec{D}^\pm$ as they propagate forward in $t$, we see that the RHS has two types of terms: which I label the ``reference'' and ``residual'' parts \cite{Kinsler-2009pra}.
+{The wave equation eqn. \eqref{eqn-bi-dtD} which evolves the directed fields ${\pDfieldv}^\pm$ as they propagate forward in $t$, has two types of terms on the RHS: and I call these the ``reference'' and ``residual'' parts \cite{Kinsler-2009pra,Kinsler-2010pra-fchhg}.}

-\emph{Reference evolution} (or \emph{``underlying evolution''}) is that given by $\pm \imath \Omega (\Vec{k} )\Vec{D}^\pm$ term, and is determined by our chosen $a_\epsilon$ and $a_\mu$, and any additional ad hoc refinements.
-By itself, it would describe an ordinary oscilliatory evolution where the field oscillations in $\Vec{D}^\pm(\Vec{r})$ would move forward ($+$) or backwards ($-$) in space.
+\emph{Reference evolution} (or \emph{``underlying evolution''}) is that given by $\pm \imath \Omega (\Vec{k} ){\pDfieldv}^\pm$ term, and is determined by our chosen ${a}_{\pPermittivity}$ and ${a}_{\pPermeability}$, and any additional ad hoc refinements.
+By itself, it would describe an ordinary oscilliatory evolution where the field oscillations in ${\pDfieldv}^\pm(\Vec{r})$ would move forward ($+$) or backwards ($-$) in space.
 This is analogous to the choice of reference when constructing directional fields \cite{Kinsler-RN-2005pra}, but here is done for temporal rather than spatial propagation \cite{Kinsler-2012arXiv-fbacou}.

-\emph{Residual evolution} accounts for the discrepancy between the true evolution and the underlying/reference evolution, and is every part of the material response \emph{not} included in $a_\epsilon, a_\mu$ (and hence $\Omega(\Vec{k})$). i.e. it is all the remaining terms on the RHS of eqn. \eqref{eqn-bi-dtD}.
-These typically include any non-linear polarization, or spatially or orientationally dependent linear terms; they are analogous to the correction terms used in directional fields models.
-In the language used by Ferrando et al. \cite{Ferrando-ZCBM-2005pre}, these residuals are ``source'' terms.
-Although we might hope they will be only a weak perturbation, so that we might make the (desirable) uni-directional approximation discussed later, the factorization procedure is nevertheless valid for \emph{any} strength.
+\emph{Residual evolution} accounts for the discrepancy between the true evolution and the underlying/reference evolution. {It consists of all parts of the material response \emph{not} included in ${a}_{\pPermittivity}, {a}_{\pPermeability}$ (and hence $\Omega(\Vec{k})$); i.e. it contains all of the rest of the terms on the RHS of eqn. \eqref{eqn-bi-dtD}.
+These will usually consist of any non-linear polarization, or spatially or orientationally dependent linear terms; they are analogous to the correction terms used in methods based on directional fields.
+Alternatively, such contributions are called ``source'' terms by Ferrando et al. \cite{Ferrando-ZCBM-2005pre}.
+Generally we will hope they only provide a weak perturbation, so that we might make the (desirable) uni-directional approximation discussed later; but the factorization procedure itself is valid \emph{regardless} of their strength.}